mdeline/nodejs_patterns/commonjs_patterns/README.md

 # CommonJS Patterns

-TODO: Explore the pros and cons of using CommonJS (instead of ES6 modules(?))
+TODO: Explore the pros and cons of using CommonJS (instead of ESM modules(?))

 e.g.
 - CommonJS loads modules synchronously
 - Browsers do not support CommonJS per se
-+ CommonJS is baked into NodeJS
++ CommonJS is baked into Node.js
 + (module bundlers(?))

 ## Folder contains the following projects